How to Estimate Total Fabric Cost for Any Sewing Project

 - Patterns list yardage for a specific width (often 45-inch and 60-inch options)

-- Add 10% for directional prints, plaids, and stripes that require matching
+- Add 10 percent for directional prints, plaids, and stripes that require matching

-- View and woven fabric: $8–20/yard for cotton, linen, lightweight wool
+- Common woven fabric: $8 to 20/yard for cotton, linen, lightweight wool

-**A tailored jacket with lining (4 yards fashion fabric + 2 yards lining):** $100–250+ depending on fabric choice
+A tailored jacket with lining (4 yards fashion fabric + 2 yards lining): $100 to 250 or more depending on fabric choice.

 Upholstery

-Upholstery fabric costs are the highest of any home sewing project because high-quality upholstery fabric costs more per yard and large furniture requires many yards.
+Upholstery fabric costs are the highest of any home sewing project.
+High-quality upholstery fabric costs more per yard, and large furniture requires many yards.

 Dining chair seat pad (4 chairs):